MbBrainz/repotofile-cli/README.md

 - Optionally exclude configuration files, replacing their content with a placeholder.
 - Generate a single text or markdown file with the entire codebase, neatly separated by files.
 - Easy to install and use with a simple command.
+- Ignore config files and directories by default
+- Add custom files and directories to ignore

 ## Installation